-How to Publish Your Children’s Book
+How to Write A Children’s Book (and get it published!)

 Thinking about writing for kids or teens and want to get your children’s book published?
 Let me help you get your feet on the ground, or better yet, give you a running start!
 The Internet has a load of information about writing for children, but you’ll find there are different opinions about everything.
 Learn it from someone who is in the field.
 RIGHT NOW.
 I’ll tell you what I know and what has worked for me.

 Below I’ve laid out ten steps, but they are not easy.
 If you are looking for easy, please do something far easier than writing children’s books, like climbing Mount Kilimanjaro.
 Otherwise, if you’re still raring to go, then here are …

 Ten Steps to Writing and Publishing Your Children’s Book

 If you want to see what’s covered in the original edition of the course, click here for a complete list of articles and see the steps below in bullets.